Minimal volume entropy and fiber growth: Introduction

 \begin{theorem} Let $X$ be a connected finite simplicial $m$-complex satisfying the fiber $\pi_1$-growth collapsing assumption with subexponential growth rate at most~$\nu$ onto a simplicial $k$-complex~$P$.
 Suppose that $\nu < \frac{m-k}{m}$.
 Then $X$ has zero minimal volume entropy, that is,

 \end{theorem}

-In Section~\ref{sec:ex}, we give an example of a closed manifold satisfying the assumption of Theorem~\ref{theo:omega=0} with a fiber whose image of the fundamental group is a group of intermediate growth.
-Note that it is an open question whether finitely presented groups of intermediate growth exist.
+In Section~\ref{sec:ex}, we give an example of a closed manifold satisfying the assumption of Theorem~\ref{theo:omega=0} with a fiber whose image of the fundamental group is a finitely generated group of intermediate growth (which coincides with the first Grigorchuk group).
+Recall that it is an open question whether finitely presented groups of intermediate growth exist.

-One may also wonder whether a similar result to Theorem~\ref{theo:omega=0} holds for connected finite simplicial $m$-complexes~$X$ satisfying the fiber $\pi_1$-growth collapsing assumption without any condition on the subexponential growth rate of the subgroups~$i_*[\pi_1(F_p)] \leqslant \pi_1(X)$.
-In Section~\ref{sec:ex}, we construct an example showing that the natural method presented in the proof of Theorem~\ref{theo:omega=0} consisting of shrinking the fibers of the simplicial map $\pi:X \to P$ involved in the definition of the fiber $\pi_1$-growth collapsing assumption does not readily apply.

 Since the subexponential growth rate of a group with polynomial growth is zero, we immediately derive the following corollary.

 \begin{corollary} Every connected finite simplicial complex satisfying the fiber $\pi_1$-growth collapsing assumption with polynomial growth rate has zero minimal volume entropy. \end{corollary}